bugFreeYYS/Computational_Tools_Project2/README.md

 problem:
 need some testing on accuracy cos seems that i do not get multiple ips on the same domain. (up to 1 * 10^6 streaming data)

+# 4 Nov (yuesong)

+1. HyperLogLog bugs are fixed. should be up and running.
+2. HyperLogLog are updated to match wiki implementation which avoid many problems occurred previously.
+3. HyperLogLog at scale is implemented
+4. Countmin at scale is implemented
+5. Reservoir sampling is replaced by Countmin at scale for qn 3. seems reservoir sampling is not appropriate. still keep the implementation for further uses.